underdogg-forks/docker-invoiceplanev2-vanilla/README.md

     …
     php-fpm     | done.
     ```
-    and voila -> [dev.vanilla.localhost](https://dev.vanilla.localhost/) shows the Vanilla installer.
+    and voila -> [dev.example.localhost](https://dev.example.localhost/) shows the Vanilla installer.
 1. Run the installer!
-    - It is recommended to use `vanilla_dev` as the database name since some services are configured to use that database.
+    - It is recommended to use `example_dev` as the database name since some services are configured to use that database.

 To properly stop the containers you need to run `docker-compose down`.